yegor256/cam/metrics/README.md

 for this particular file).
 A space is mandatory between the first and the second column, and between the second and the third columns.

-## Metrics in make
+## Metrics Calculation

-Metrics could be calculated in measure step presented in `Makefile`.
+Metrics calculation can be elegantly managed during the measure step outlined in the `Makefile`.
+This process initiates with the execution of `steps/measure.sh`, which performs several preparatory tasks:
-Firstly, executed `steps/measure.sh` that performs preparation steps:

-* Creating necessary files and directories
+1. Creating the necessary files and directories.
-* Collecting jobs to execute in parallel
-  (Currently, one for each java file to analyze metrics for)
+2. Collecting jobs to execute in parallel, with one job designated for each Java file to analyze metrics.
-* Executing jobs using `help/parallel.sh`
+3. Running the jobs using `help/parallel.sh`.

-For each job it executes `steps/measure-file.sh` that creates the following file structure:
+For each job, `steps/measure-file.sh` is executed, resulting in the following organized file structure:

 ```text
 dataset/